 Many of my winter walks and runs are in Cheshire and the Wirral, I have had a few walks from West Kirby over the sand to Hilbre Island which is just 1.8 km offshore from West Kirby, one of my walks was with my nephew, Toby the terrier, he's from Buckinghamshire so he's quite posh.

 This walk can only be done when the tide is out and before it starts to come in as the islands are surrounded by deep water.
-In February I was back at West Kirby for a walk along the Wirral Way to Hooton.
+Later in February I was back at West Kirby for a walk along the Wirral Way to Hooton.
 This was a great day out, I got the train to West Kirby and the walk took place in glorious sunshine.
 Inevitably my human stopped a few times for coffee which is always time for a treat and a drink for me.
 I was lucky to get some lovely winter sunshine for one of my local runs as well as a trip to Stowe to watch some small humans running in the schools cross-country races.
 I'm happy with the cold in wintertime but I really do not like going out in the rain.

 Me admiring the view towards Keswick...